LuckIsDestiny/Prep/README.md

 The Employee array should be correctly displayed in a table format using the ngFor directive.

 Test Cases:

-1. Run the application using the ng serve -o command and enter an age less than

-18: The browser opens with the application running.
-The message "not eligible to vote" should be displayed.

-2. Run the application using the ng serve -o command and enter an age of 18 or
+ Run the application using the ng serve -o command and enter an age of 18 or above The browser opens with the application running.

-3.

-above: The browser opens with the application running.
 The message "eligible to vote" should be displayed.

-Run the application using the ng serve -o command: The browser opens with the application running.
-The Employee array should be correctly displayed in a table format using the ngFor directive.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 React - patient
 --------------------------------------------------------------------------------------------------------------------------------------------------------------